Caring for a Loved One With Alzheimer’s Disease

-On my last plane trip, I had the pleasure of reading the book, Caring for a Loved One with Alzheimer’s Disease, by Ron Kauffman.
-Mr. Kauffman’s experience in caring for his mother, who had Alzheimer’s Disease, led to his writing this book.
+On my last plane trip, I had the pleasure of reading the book, Caring for A Loved One with Alzheimer’s Disease, by Ron Kauffman.
+Mr. Kauffman’s experience in caring for his mother, who had dementia caused by Alzheimer’s Disease, led to his writing this book.

 It isn’t a long book, only 62 pages, which is nice for those who need the information but don’t have much time.
-It is full of useful information and easy to read, both big pluses.
+It is full of useful information for those caring for elderly parents with Alzheimer’s Disease and easy to read, both big pluses.

 The first chapter includes the Alzheimer’s Disease Association’s 10 Warning Signs of Alzheimer’s Disease.
 Very useful and handy to have at your fingertips if you have an elderly parent you are concerned about.